 For many, The Onion Router (Tor) has become a household name.
 It’s a guaranteed safe way to stay anonymous on the internet.
 In theory, no one can see what you’re doing online when you use the Tor browser.
 Moreover, it’s one of the easiest ways to access the dark web.

-For many, Tor has become a household name.
-It’s a guaranteed, safe way to stay anonymous on the internet.
-In theory, no one can see what you’re doing online when you use the Tor browser.
-Moreover, it’s one of the easiest ways to access to the dark web.
 Over the past years, however, it has become apparent on multiple occasions that Tor’s security suffers from some serious problems.
 The FBI, CIA, and NSA have all been able to crack Tor’s security.
-So how safe is Tor really?
+So is Tor safe to use?
 Is it still a decent way to anonymously surf the web?

-To protect yourself as well as possible, it’s best to use the Tor browser in combination with a decent VPN and some form of antivirus.
+To protect yourself as well as possible, it’s best to use Tor browser in combination with a decent virtual private network (VPN) and an antivirus.
 A trustworthy VPN you could consider is NordVPN.
 This service has excellent encryption, is very user-friendly, and has thousands of servers available for you to choose from.

 - Excellent protection and a large network of servers